 What To Do If Car Insurance Doesn’t Cover Your Accident Costs

 After a car crash, bills mount up rapidly.
 Your vehicle may be totaled or need major repairs, and your medical bills may be astronomical.
 If you have had serious injuries, you will have expenses for an ambulance, emergency room and hospitals, diagnostic tests, medications, and doctor and surgical bills.
 Then you may have recurring bills for future treatments and rehabilitation that could go on for years.
-Our Personal injury lawyers at Wapner Newman can help.
+Personal injury lawyers can help.

 1. Health Insurance

-If you have public, private or employer-sponsored health insurance, most policies will pay your medical bills after your deductible and co-payments.
+If you have public, private, or employer-sponsored health insurance, most policies will pay your medical bills after your deductible and copayments.
 Some insurers will want to recover what they have paid for you out of your settlement check and may take out a lien on your settlement if the other driver or their insurance company is liable for the damages.

 2. Outside Pre-Settlement Funding